ConnorPearson/ExpoCameraApp/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Configure app API settings

+In the app navigate to the 'Settings' tab and enter a server address to post to.

+With `multipart` selected as the default method the app will post to `{API}/upload/multipart`.
+For base64 it will upload to `{API}/upload/base64`.

+Use the test server in `image-upload-server/` on localhost to test the app.
+With image-upload-server running you can enter `http://x.x.x.x:3000` in ther server settings where `x.x.x.x` is the local IP address of the machine hostin the nodejs server.

 ## Run the image-upload-server for testing image posts

 1. Open a terminal and navigate to the server folder.